existedinnettw/prefect-docker-compose/README.md

 # Prefect 2 with Docker Compose

-This repository contains everything you need to run Prefect Server, a Prefect agent, or the Prefect CLI using Docker Compose.
+This repository contains everything you need to run Prefect Server, or the Prefect CLI using Docker Compose.

 Thanks to Paco Ibañez for his excellent work in [this repository](https://github.com/fraibacas/prefect-orion), which helped me get started.
 I don't intend to replace his work.
 Instead, my repository aims to use Docker Compose to help you experiment with Prefect 2 locally and explore the different services you may need in a production environment.